artperrin/facial-detection-case-study/README.md

 ### Eighthly

 I implemented a new `recognize_video.py` script in order to apply the model on a video.
-It showd great results on a small clip from La La Land, even though the model fails to predict who the actor is when his face is not fully visible ; and the performances are pretty low (my Nvidia RTX 2060 performed with 0.67 FPS).
+It showd great results on small clips from *La La Land* and *Pride and Prejudice and Zombies*, even though the model fails to predict who the actor is when his face is not fully visible ; and the performances are pretty low (my Nvidia RTX 2060 performed with 0.67 FPS).

 ![animation video actors recognition](./readme_figures/video_recognition.gif)